Quick Summary:

 Technical Comparison

-.NET Vs JAVA: Performance
+.Net Vs Java: Performance

 When it comes to performance, java’s syntax is developed from c and c++.
 Therefore the two languages have a lot in common.
 On the other hand, Java is platform-agnostic, meaning that its code can be run on any platform.